keboola/developers-docs/extend/generic-extractor/config/jobs/index.md

 ### Object with a deeply nested object
 The above two examples show the basic principles of the JSON-CSV mapping used by Generic Extractor.
 They are applied to all child properties.
-So, when you encounter the following API response:
+So, when you encounter an API response like this:

 {% highlight json %}
 {